19 Chrome Extension Business Success Stories (2023)

 CrankWheel won the “best B2B SaaS startup” pitching competition at SaaStock last October

-Joel Griffith (from Portland, Oregon, USA) started Browserless almost 5 years ago.
+Joel Griffith (from Portland, Oregon, USA) started Browserless over 5 years ago.

 Hey folks!
 I’m Joel Griffith, founder and sole entrepreneur for a business called browserless.